lromeraj/isbd-server/README.md

 # Running the server

-After building the server, you should see a valid symlink in ht eroot of the directroy pointing to some script inside the `build/` directory, use the following command to see some command line options of the server:
+After building the server, you should see a valid symlink in the root of the directory pointing to some script inside the `build/` directory, use the following command to see some command line options of the server:
 ```
 node server.js --help
 ```

 This should output something like:
 ``` txt
 Usage: server [options]